 In Chelsea, Massachusetts, 23.66 percent of workers are employed in sales, office and administrative support positions and 21.72 percent of workers are employed in the fields of production, transportation or material moving.
 Building maintenance and food preparation and serving are other sectors where many workers in Chelsea are employed.

 Many workers within these sectors are at risk of injury or even death on-the-job.
 Unfortunately, a worker in any field can be killed, injured or exposed to other hazards.
 Almost all employees are protected by workers’ compensation laws and may receive medical coverage, disability benefits or death benefits if their job harms them.
 An experienced Chelsea workers’ compensation attorney can help those who have been harmed.
-Call the Law Offices of Jeffrey S. Glassman today to schedule a free consultation after your Chelsea work injury.Chelsea Workers Face Risk of Workplace Injury
+Call the Jeffrey Glassman Injury Lawyers today to schedule a free consultation after your Chelsea work injury.Chelsea Workers Face Risk of Workplace Injury

 Chelsea is the second most densely populated city in Massachusetts, with a total area of just 2.4 square miles and an estimated population of 36,828 as of 2013.
 Located with Suffolk County, Massachusetts, Chelsea is home to large Hispanic and Latino populations as well as many young individuals and families who want to take advantage of the lower cost of living this area provides.

 Chelsea is a diverse community with mostly working class people.
 There are industrial centers in Chelsea, but also many other employment opportunities, including work with the Massachusetts Information Technology Center, the Massachusetts Water Resources Authority, and Massachusetts General Hospital, which are among the top employers in the area.